deads2k/community/contributors/design-proposals/thirdpartyresources.md

  stop controllers.
  2. Get all your TPR-data.
  `$ kubectl get TPR --all-namespaces -o yaml > data.yaml`
  3. Delete the old TPR-data.
+Be sure you orphan!
- `$ kubectl delete TPR --all --all-namespaces`
+ `$ kubectl delete TPR --all --all-namespaces --cascade=false`
  4. Delete the old TPR-registration.
  `$ kubectl delete TPR/name`
  5. Create a new TPR-registration.